 Content that infringes on the intellectual property rights of other individuals, including copyright, may be removed for violating our Terms of Service.

 Pursuant to the Digital Millennium Copyright Act (DMCA), OpenSea maintains a notice and takedown process for alleged copyright infringement.
 In accordance with this U.S. federal law, OpenSea allows users to report content if they believe that it violates their copyright.
-To request that a collection or item be taken down because you believe that it violates your copyright, please complete this form.
+To request that a collection or item be taken down because you believe that it violates your copyright, please submit a ticket here.

 How does OpenSea process copyright takedown requests?